 For instance, the cable above is an 8 pin pig tail cable.
 It connects its one end to an 8-pin output connector on the power supply unit and then it separates into 2 x 8 pin connects on the other side.

-With this you cable can either power a single graphics card that has a 2 x 8 pin connector or two graphics cards with single 8 pin connector.
+With this cable you can either power a single graphics card that has a 2 x 8 pin connector or two graphics cards with single 8 pin connector.

 There many gamers and enthusiast who debate whether separate cables should be used instead of pigtail cables for powering graphics cards.